Monday, 5 December 2022

 Carver and Patrick Kavanagh are here in

-the realm of possibility.
+The realm of possibility.
 Me becoming poet

 Both these poets have been trans-